IvanPavlak/Training_Backup/README.md

 # Error Handling

 - **Authentication Errors**:
-	- If authentication with OneDrive or Google Drive fails due to invalid credentials, expired tokens, or network issues, the script will catch these errors and prompt the user to reauthenticate.
-It will provide instructions on how to obtain new credentials or resolve authentication issues.
+	- Prompts reauthentication if credentials are invalid or expired.

 - **Upload Errors**:
-	- If there are errors during the upload process to OneDrive or Google Drive, such as network interruptions or permission errors, the script will attempt to retry the upload process a few times before notifying the user of the failure and providing guidance on resolving the issue.
+	- Retries upload on failure and notifies the user if unsuccessful.

 - **File Path Errors**:
-	- If the specified file paths are incorrect or if the files are not found at the specified locations, the script will catch these errors and inform the user.
-It will provide guidance on verifying file paths and ensuring that the necessary files exist before proceeding with conversion and upload operations.
+	- Informs the user of incorrect file paths and provides guidance on verification.
 ___
 # Security Considerations:

 - **Credential Management**:
-	- The script securely manages credentials for accessing OneDrive and Google Drive by storing them in separate JSON files (`onedrive_credentials.json` and `google_credentials.json`).
-These files should be stored in a secure location and access restricted to authorized users only.
+	- Credentials are stored securely in JSON files and access is restricted.

 - **Token Handling**:
-	- Tokens obtained during authentication, such as access tokens and refresh tokens, are handled securely within the script.
-The script ensures that tokens are not exposed in log files or error messages and implements token rotation and expiration strategies to minimize the risk of unauthorized access.
+	- Secure handling of tokens with proper rotation and expiration strategies.

 - **HTTPS Usage**:
-	- All communications with external services, such as OneDrive and Google Drive APIs, are performed over HTTPS to encrypt data in transit and prevent eavesdropping or tampering by malicious actors.
+	- All communications are encrypted via HTTPS

 - **Input Sanitization**:
-	- User inputs, such as file paths and authentication codes, are validated and sanitized to prevent injection attacks or path traversal vulnerabilities.
-The script ensures that user-supplied data is properly sanitized before processing to mitigate security risks.
+	- Validates and sanitizes user inputs to prevent security risks.

 - **Error Logging**:
-	- The script implements error logging to record any unexpected errors or exceptions that occur during execution.
-Log files are stored securely, and regular reviews are conducted to identify potential security issues or anomalies.
+	- Logs errors securely for regular reviews and potential issue identification.
 ___
 # Helpful Sources